Introduction

 As per New York State Fire Code, Union College notifies the local Fire Department upon receiving a general building fire alarm.
 In addition to our 911 link, Union College has direct radio communication abilities with the Schenectady Fire Department.

-Campus Fire Safety Act reporting data as required by Federal Law
+You can find the Campus Fire Safety Act reporting data as required by Federal law at this link.

 This data complies with New York State Law A.5715-A/S.4180-B; Kerry Rose Fire Sprinkler Notification Act 2013.